 commissioned by Auckland Art Fair with support from Yu Mei

 Yu Mei Newmarket Store

-Focusing on Māori connections to place and the concepts of indigenous narrative and non-human agency, Ashleigh Taupaki will create a responsive installation of four welded vessels that will house different sands from significant beaches where Taupaki’s people have resided, Opoutere, Onemana, Whangamata and Whiritoa.
-Within the installation at the Yu Mei flagship in Newmarket (opening in February 2021), Taupaki will create a large-scale print of her poetry that ruminates on resonances of space, spirituality and connection to land, which audience members can take away with them.
+Focusing on Māori connections to place and the concepts of indigenous narrative and non-human agency, Ashleigh Taupaki’s responsive installation, One, comprises of four welded vessels that will house different sands from significant beaches where Taupaki’s people have resided—Opoutere, Onemana, Whangamata and Whiritoa.
+These works are framed against Taupaki’s poetry that ruminates on resonances of space, spirituality, and connection to land.

 The artist invites you to take a small poster with you.

 “One alludes to the earth and its minerals.
 It references the creation of Hine-ahu-one, the first woman, and the first human.
 The work is a process of self-reflection, combining the two ideas of One to investigate how I—as a wahine Maori—am able to trace my lineage back to the sands of the Hauraki coast.
 By using Opoutere, Onemana, Whangamata, and Whiritoa as a framework, my exploration of whakapapa between human and non-human is focused within specific landforms, allowing an intimate conversation between myself and these materials and sites.
 I do this by collecting shells, stones and driftwood; digging my hands into the sand to feel the coolness beneath; and swimming in the moana.
 One invites others to experience this process through sensory awareness and interaction.”

 Image: Ashleigh Taupaki, Matā, 2020.
 Installation detail, dimensions variable.
 Courtesy the artist.